mini-kep/guidelines/testing.md

 - make good use of test class inheritance, parametrisation/randomisation, factories/fixtures, dependency injection, mocks and monkey-patching
 - include just a few integration, end-to-end tests
 - are isolated one from another
-- they have more than 5-7 lines of code
+- they have no more than 5-7 lines of code
-- can be reproduced by knowing a test name
+- can be reproduced just by knowing a test name

 #### Requirements: